mparchment/salsabil-io/src/content/blog/studying-fiqh.md

 ---
-title: "Studying the Hanbali Madhhab"
+title: 'Studying Hanbali Fiqh'
-date: "2024-08-29"
 description: 'One question students of sacred knowledge often ask is: "what is the proper method of acquiring the understanding of a particular legal school of thought?"
 The following is a detailed guide to the study of the Hanbali madhab in order to gain true mastery.'
-image: "azhar.jpeg"
+pubDate: 'Sep 13 2024'
+heroImage: '/dhikr.jpg'
 ---

 Muwaffaq al-Din b.
 Qudamah (620 AH) wrote in the introduction to **al-Mughni**: